aceeric/ociregistry/README.md

 ​```
 ```

+I elected to use the [Echo](https://echo.labstack.com/) option to run the API.

 ## Configuring `containerd`

 The following snippet shows how to configure `containerd` in your Kubernetes cluster to mirror **all** image pulls to the pull-through registry: